apickli/apickli/README.md

 }
 ```

-Now we can get all project dependencies installed:
+Now we can get the project dependencies installed:

     $ npm install

 We can now start defining our scenarios for the test.
-For this tutorial, we will be borrowing sections from the example scenario in apickli source.
+For this tutorial, we will be borrowing sections from the example scenarios in apickli source code.

 Let's start with the scenario file called *myapi.feature*.
 Full scenario definition with various other functions can be found here: https://github.com/apickli/apickli/blob/master/features/httpbin.feature